 What to Expect at a Misfit Local Event

 Misfit Local events feature a local Misfit Storyteller sharing his / her experiences, work, and the different adventures encountered and lessons learned along the way.
 This is followed by a brief Q&A.

 What is Misfit Local?

-We created Misfit Local with the goal of curating a nurturing, supportive space for people like you and me to fully express how we want to show up in the world.
-It's a space where people often say "Yes!" to exploring new ideas instead of asking how much it might cost or whether it's feasible to implement.
+We created Misfit Local with the goal of curating a nurturing, supportive space for people like you and me.
+It's a space where people often say "Yes!" to exploring new ideas, instead of thinking of all the reasongs not to start.

 It is also a space to listen to stories from Misfit Storytellers who call the Cambridge community home.
 Misfit Storytellers are just like us - trying to make a difference where we can, trying to understand our journey so far, and trying to help others along the way.

 I know - it's a free event.
 Why do you need to get tickets?
 By getting a ticket, you're really helping us to plan the event - it's your RSVP.
 It ensures we have enough space for you and can set up the venue for you.
 Getting a ticket will also mean you get a handy reminder 48 hours before the event, and we'll keep you informed about future dates.
 You can unsubscribe from future event reminders at any time.

 Optional Donations It's takes time, effort, and resources to make Misfit Local happen - just like it does to put on a gig or show a film.
 If you value Misfit Local and want to contribute to its running costs, you can choose to make a donation along with your ticket, if you wish.

 What will you do with my email address?

 We won't sell your data, ever.
 We'll send you a reminder ahead of the event.
 We'll add you to our mailing list so that you get reminders about future events and links to information that is mentioned in a particular event.
 You can unsubscribe from these reminders at any time.